Eating our way to wellbeing

 So eating is important.
 How important?

 Our society and way of living today is fast paced and ever-changing.
 This often leads to mealtimes being missed and substituted for eating on the go - typically with high processed, convenient foods.
 Research shows us that this can lead to a vicious cycle of low energy, poor concentration, poor nutrition and low mood (Firth et al., 2020).
 When we eat a balanced, regular diet, we will have enough energy to meet the demands of our day.
-When we have not met our nutritional needs, our brian and body will struggle to meet the demands we place on it, and we may feel mental and cognitive fatigue as a result.
+When we have not met our nutritional needs, our brain and body will struggle to meet the demands we place on it, and we may feel mental and cognitive fatigue as a result.

 The recently updated Australian and New Zealand College of Psychiatrists’ clinical practice guidelines suggest that supporting people in a healthy diet with regular eating is a “non-negotiable” step when it comes to wellbeing and mental health.